-Drainage

-Repair category 1

-Notes A precautionary check of the drainage system is always recommended prior to purchase.
+Drainage Repair category 1 Notes All foul and surface water drainage is assumed to be to the main public sewer.
+The system was not tested.
+A precautionary check of the drainage system is always recommended prior to purchase.
 No tests were carried out by this firm.